trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-And call this function when the button is pressed
+And call this function when the button is pressed.

 ```js
 <button type="button" onClick={() => this.mint()} class="btn btn-danger">